 - Each decision is to be based only upon the specified test segment and target speaker.
-Use of information about other test segments and/or other target speakers is not allowed.
-For example: - Normalization over multiple test segments is not allowed. - Normalization over multiple target speakers is not allowed. - Use of evaluation data for impostor modeling is not allowed (except for the extended data test as indicated in the index files). - The use of manually produced transcripts or other information for training is not allowed. - Knowledge of the sex of the target speaker (implied by data set directory structure as indicated below) is allowed. - Knowledge of the sex of the speaker(s) in the test segment is not allowed (except as determined by automatic means, of course). - For the segmentation task, knowledge of the number of speakers present is not allowed, except as determined by automatic means. - For the segmentation task, knowledge of the source type ("telephone conversations", "broadcast news", or "meetings"), is allowed, and will be supplied. - Listening to the evaluation data, or any other experimental interaction with the data, is not allowed before all test results have been submitted.
-This applies to training data as well as test segments.

-- Knowledge of the "start" and "ending" times that were used to construct the test segments (found in the SPHERE header -- see SPHERE Header Information, below) is allowed. - Knowledge of any information available in the SPHERE header is allowed.
+Use of information about other test segments and/or other target speakers is not allowed.12 For example: - Normalization over multiple test segments is not allowed. - Normalization over multiple target speakers is not allowed. - Use of evaluation data for impostor modeling is not allowed (except for the extended data test as indicated in the index files). - The use of manually produced transcripts or other information for training is not allowed. - Knowledge of the sex of the target speaker (implied by data set directory structure as indicated below) is allowed. - Knowledge of the sex of the speaker(s) in the test segment is not allowed (except as determined by automatic means, of course). - Listening to the evaluation data, or any other experimental interaction with the data, is not allowed before all test results have been submitted.
+This applies to training data as well as test segments. - Knowledge of the "start" and "ending" times that were used to construct the test segments (found in the SPHERE header -- see SPHERE Header Information, below) is allowed. - Knowledge of any information available in the SPHERE header is allowed.